alemkhodadadi/obspy_seismo/README.md

 **v1.0.0:**

-Custom functions for working with SEG Y files from the Geospace GSB3 instruments.
+Custom functions for working with big (more than 2GB) SEG Y files.
 The list of functions are:

   * seismo_read_segy_